platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/environment-differences.md

 ## Logs

-{{% names/dedicated-gen-2 %}} environments have a slightly different location for [container logs](../../increase-observability/logs/access-logs.md).
+{{% names/dedicated-gen-2 %}} Environments have a slightly different location for [container logs](../../increase-observability/logs/access-logs.md).
 The difference shouldn't be noticeable if you use the CLI.